LeaVerou/rety/README.md

 This is particularly useful for orchestrating live demos that run without your presence.

 It does not come with any particular UI, the UI is up to you.
-The UI you see in these demos is not part of Rety.
+The UI you see in some of the demos in these docs is not part of Rety.

+Here’s an example of using it together with the [Inspire.js](https://inspirejs.org) Live demo plugin to do live demos during a talk:

+<iframe width="100%" style="aspect-ratio: 560 / 315" src="https://www.youtube.com/embed/ZuZizqDF4q8?start=436" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 </section>